9.1 General context

 - Education and Training – Cross-border learning mobility.

-The 2016 statistical reports (Deutsche Studierende im Ausland.
-Ergebnisse des Berichtsjahres 2016) of the Federal Statistics Office (Statistisches Bundesamt) contain data on the destination countries visited by students.
-In 2017, outside of Europe the most popular countries included the United States, China, Canada, Australia, New Zealand, South Africa and Japan.
+The statistical reports of the Federal Statistics Office (Statistisches Bundesamt) contain data on the destination countries visited by German students.
+In 2019, outside of Europe the most popular countries included the United States, China, Canada, Australia, New Zealand, South Africa and Japan.